Bill Critchfield, Woodworking Teacher

 Bio to come

-Dahlia Haberman, Handwork Teacher
+Dahlia Haberman, Handwork Teacher (On Sabbatical)

 Mrs. Haberman has been the Handwork teacher at DWS since 2005.
 Before coming to the U.S. in 1985, she trained in Art Teaching and Handwork Education in Israel.
 In 2008 she completed her Handwork Subject Teacher training at Rudolf Steiner College in Fair Oaks.